annefou/annefou.github.io/_pages/cv.md

 * 2013-present: Research Software Engineer
   * Programming, visualizing and managing large data sets
   * Supporting researchers' and students' use of supercomputing resources
-  * Compiling, optimizing and installing models and applications
+  * Optimizing large numerical  models and applications

 * 2005-2013: Senior Analyst
   * Responsible of the Observational DataBase (ODB) software, a parallel database used at ECMWF, UK Metoffice, Australian Bureau of Meteorology, Meteo-France, HIRLAM (HIgh Resolution Limited Area Model) and ALADIN communities (more than 16 countries).